 Court Fines and Section 14 Statutory Declarations

-We receive many enquiries from the public about a letter or visit from Marston Group, Collectica Ltd or Excel Enforcement or a letter from the HMCTS Historic Debt Team in relation to a Magistrates Court fine that they had not known about.
+We receive many enquiries from the public about a letter or visit from an enforcement company (in particular; Marston Recovery, CDER Group, Excel Enforcement etc) or receipt of a Further Steps Notice that they had not known about.
 Usually, the reason had been because all correspondence from the court had been sent to a previous address.
 This is a very common problem indeed and in particular; with road traffic offences such as speeding etc. This is usually because a driving licence or log book (V5C) had not being updated with DVLA following a change of address.
+In most cases, the fine would have been issued under the Single Justice Procedure (SPS), in which case this page from our website should also assist you.

 How can I correct this mistake?